-Birchall Blackburn Law – specialists in claims and compensation for poor treatment of diabetes
+Birchall Blackburn Law – specialists in claims and compensation for sepsis

 Can you claim compensation in cases of sepsis?